baetyl/baetyl/doc/us-en/tutorials/Device-connect-to-OpenEdge-with-hub-module.md

 ### OpenEdge Startup

-According to Step 1, execute `sudo systemctl openedge start` to start OpenEdge in Docker mode and then execute the command `sudo systemctl status openedge` to check whether openedge is running.
+According to Step 1, execute `sudo systemctl start openedge` to start OpenEdge in Docker mode and then execute the command `sudo systemctl status openedge` to check whether openedge is running.
 The normal situation is shown as below.

 ![OpenEdge status](../../images/setup/openedge-systemctl-status.png)